-As First Church discerns our way forward in this time of denominational crisis and conflict, we offer this website page as a way to provide helpful information and updates on issues in the United Methodist Church.
+As the First Church congregation discerns its way forward in this time of denominational confusion and conflict, we offer this webpage as a way to provide resources and updates on issues in the United Methodist Church.

 January 12, 2020